 - Used in the Transformers Film Series, which is generally a staple of Michael Bay.
 The first film had the camera mostly at ground level, showing how big the robots are and how chaotic it would be.
 Later movies tone it down somewhat, as more emphasis was put on robot vs. robot rather than the military vs. the bad robots.

 - The Blair Witch Project didn't invent this trope, but, along with Saving Private Ryan, helped to popularize it in the modern era of movies.
+However, its usage of this trope (especially in the finale) was so extreme that it inflicted motion sickness upon some viewers of the film, even leading them to vomiting.

 - The Bourne Supremacy and The Bourne Ultimatum, the first film (by a different director) used it at times but was otherwise more traditional.
 The other two would have a tilting camera even during quiet dialogue scenes.